Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Registration for Courses

-Unlike traditional undergraduate and graduate institutions where students individually register for courses, KHSC-KansasCOM engages in block registration for each student cohort.
+Unlike traditional undergraduate and graduate institutions where students individually register for courses, KHSU-KansasCOM engages in block registration for each student cohort.
 The student’s respective department sends enrollment information to the Office of the Registrar every trimester.
-Students are responsible for reviewing their enrollment within the KHSC-KansasCOM Student Portal prior to each trimester to ensure that they are enrolled correctly.
+Students are responsible for reviewing their enrollment within the KHSU-KansasCOM Student Portal prior to each trimester to ensure that they are enrolled correctly.

 The last day to add a class is the close of business at the end of the fifth day of business after the published first day of classes in the Academic Calendar.
 The first day of classes varies by class year.
 This policy does not apply to clinical rotations and/or clerkships.

-KHSC-KansasCOM students are required to report for orientation as specified in the Academic Calendar.
-OMS I KHSC-KansasCOM students who fail to appear for the start of orientation risk losing their seat unless other arrangements have been made and approved by institutional staff.
+KHSU-KansasCOM students are required to report for orientation as specified in the Academic Calendar.
+OMS I KHSU-KansasCOM students who fail to appear for the start of orientation risk losing their seat unless other arrangements have been made and approved by institutional staff.

-OMS III and OMS IV KHSC-KansasCOM students must complete registration materials, including financial aid arrangements, prior to participating in clerkships.
-OMS III and OMS IV KHSC-KansasCOM students are not required to be physically present on campus for registration.
+OMS III and OMS IV KHSU-KansasCOM students must complete registration materials, including financial aid arrangements, prior to participating in clerkships.
+OMS III and OMS IV KHSU-KansasCOM students are not required to be physically present on campus for registration.

-All outstanding financial obligations to KHSC-KansasCOM or KHSC-KansasCOM affiliated clerkship sites must be cleared for a student to be registered.
+All outstanding financial obligations to KHSU-KansasCOM or KHSU-KansasCOM affiliated clerkship sites must be cleared for a student to be registered.
 Students who are not in compliance with institutional policy(ies) may not attend classes or participate in clerkships.

 Attendance